nathaneastwood/fablore/src/flavour/11-dusk-till-dawn.md

 "Ey'z beheaded, tooth, the DeathMatch?" - Bam Bam

 #### Shaden Swing - (DTD126)
-"Fear not this carven flesh, for tonight we feast with Blasmophet." - [Lady Bartimont](../other-characters/lady-bartimont.md)
+"Fear not this carven flesh, for tonight we feast with Blasmophet." - Lady Bartimont

 #### Tear Through the Portal - (DTD190)
 "Obsessed, they call me.
 Rabid over-reacher.
-I merely grasp what begs to be possessed." - [Lord [Sutcliffe](~Sutcliffe)](../other-characters/lord-sutcliffe.md)
+I merely grasp what begs to be possessed." - Lord Sutcliffe